-Here is an example of how a hiker with a baseline of 1 (i.e., who can comfortably complete an easy, hardened trail segment a half-mile long) might progress through increasingly effortful hikes until they are ready for the next phase: more adventurous hikes that rate 6 or higher.
-Unless otherwise indicated, the hike is presumed to occur on a hardened trail
+Here is an example of how a hiker with a baseline of 1 (i.e., who can comfortably complete an easy, paved trail segment a half-mile long) might progress through increasingly effortful hikes until they are ready for the next phase: more adventurous hikes that rate 6 or higher.

-Easy 1.5 mile segment when the weather is not great
+Flay, 1.5 mile paved segment when the weather is not great

-Easy to more difficult 1 mile combined with an easy 0.5 mile segment
+Gently sloped, 1 mile paved segment combined with a flat 0.5 mile paved segment

 And on and on and on!!!